boennecd/dynamichazard/cran-comments.md

 ## Resubmission
 Fixed issues with r-patched-solaris-x86.
 I added $(SHLIB_OPENMP_CXXFLAGS) in last submission which triggered armadillo to use OpenMP with C++11 code which caused the error

+Decreased the size of the R code in the final package.